Paul Teng: Early life

 Together with Jean Van Hamme who wrote the scenario, he issued the one-shot De Telescoop (eng: The Telescope) in 2008.
 The comic is based on a novel written by Van Hamme in 1992.
 The story takes place in the current time and is about five old men and their relation with a call-girl.

 Teng is currently working on a sequel of his comic De vrienden van Igor Steiner.
 He is writing the scenario.
-The story takes place 8 years after the previous issue at the border of Poland and the Ukraine during the Polish–Soviet War.
+The story takes place 8 years after the previous issue at the border of Poland and Ukraine during the Polish–Soviet War.

 His other project is an assignment of the Centraal Museum in Utrecht about the art of painting there.
 He is working together with Jan Paul Schutten.
 The main character in this series is the painter Jan van Scorel, the museum has an art hall named after van Scorel and his biography has many issues to make an interesting comic about.
 This historical book is due in 2013, the 300th anniversary of the Treaty of Utrecht.

 In 2012 was announced that he wins the Stripschapprijs 2013 for his complete oeuvre.